What is a Joint Stock Company?

 Separate legal entity

-Every shareholder will have the right to transfer their shares without consulting it with other shareholders, the shares of the Joint Stock Company are listed in the stock exchange; hence they can easily be purchased or sold through stock exchanges.
+Every shareholder will have the right to transfer their shares without consulting with other shareholders.
+The shares of the Joint Stock Business are listed in the stock exchange, hence, they can easily be purchased or sold through stock exchanges.

-A company and shareholders are considered as two different individuals, and it is established by law; hence only law can bring it to an end.
-There won’t be any interruption due to the death, retirement, insolvency of any shareholder; it won’t affect the existence of the company.
+A company and its shareholders are considered as two different individuals, and it is established by law; hence only the law can bring it to an end.
+There won’t be any interruption due to the death, retirement, or insolvency of any shareholder; it won’t affect the existence of the company.

 Although a company is considered to have its own separate identity as an artificial person, it can’t put its signature as a real person.
-The common seal acts as the official signature of a company, and it binds the company for its acts.
-The law requires every company to have its common seal, and it must be affixed on all the important documents; any document that doesn’t have the common seal of a company won’t be binding to the company.
+The common seal acts as the official signature of a company, and it binds the company to its acts.
+The law requires every company to have its common seal, and it must be affixed on all important documents.
+Any document that doesn’t have the common seal of a company won’t be binding to the company.